 Chase is the author of the play The Last Carburetor, which enjoyed two Off-Off-Broadway runs in New York City, and was subsequently published in Plays and Playwrights 2003.
 He is a sometimes-contributor to the fringe-cinema web ‘zine Cashiers du Cinemart, which featured him in its anthology Impossibly Funky: A Cashiers du Cinemart Collection.
-He has also appeared as a guest commentator on the famously film-nerdy podcast The Projection Booth.
+He has also appeared as a guest commentator on the film-nerd podcast The Projection Booth.

 For nearly a decade, Leon fronted the garage-country band Uncle Leon and the Alibis, who achieved very minor cult fame in 2007 with their accidental hit “Roller Derby Saved My Soul”.
 He created the music video for the song “Wild Ways”, and orchestrated the guerrilla video project “Beer Train”, performed live on the New York City subway, for the 2013 Couch by Couchwest Festival, where it won Most Creative Location and was runner-up for People’s Choice.